Primetalk/SynapseGrid/docs/README.EN.md

 ------------------
 The Contact is an instance of <code>Contact[T]</code> type that has a name, that usually matches the variable name.
 (In future it is planned to implement a macro that will ensure this property.)
 It's very easy to create a simple instance of Contact.
-You may see example listed below (All examples are written in Scala)
+You may see example an listed below (All examples are written in Scala)

 <pre>
 	val myContact = contact[String]("myContact")
 </pre>

 Contact doesn't contain any data.
 It designates a point on the breadboard.
 You may consider it as an assigned name on the breadboard.
-The 'myContact' may have connections to component's inputs and outputs of type String.
+The <code>myContact</code> may have connections to component's inputs and outputs of type String.

 The component that has one input and one output is called an arrow or a link.

-An ordinary Scala function is already a component/a link that can be connected to contacts:
+An ordinary Scala function is already a component/(a link) that can be connected to contacts:

 <pre>
 	def getLength(s:String) = s.length